danielabar/meblog/src/markdown/datadog-heroku-rails.md

 # Add your Datadog API key to Heroku's config.
 # Keys are at: https://app.datadoghq.com/organization-settings/api-keys
 heroku config:set DD_API_KEY="REDACTED" -a your-app-name

-# === THIS WILL BE EXPLAINED FURTHER IN THIS POST ===
-# Set the location for the Heroku configuration folder for Datadog.
-# This is required to execute the prerun.sh script for unified service tagging
-heroku config:set DD_HEROKU_CONF_FOLDER="/app/.datadog" -a your-app-name
 ```

 Heroku restarts the application every time an environment variable is set.
 To avoid numerous restarts, you can set multiple environment variables in a single command as shown below: